jdockerty/today/README.md

 # today

+View your commit history across multiple directories, ideal for daily standup.

-Easily view the work that you have done for the day, at a glance, using your `git commit` history.
-This is ideal for a daily standup where you want to see what you have done in the past.
+Easily view the work that you have done for the day, or longer, leveraging the power of `git` tracking one or more repositories.
+This tool is simple to use and requires no extra setup, it simply utilises an pre-existing workflow that you are already familiar with.

-This leverages your `git log`, so works best when paired with clear and concise commit messages.
+This works best when paired with clear and concise commit messages.
 A great example of this is [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).

 ## Install